Renaming database columns in production

 You can’t just write a data migration, renaming the database field and changing usages in the codes base and then simply deploy that to production.

-While your new release is rolling out you will have two versions of the application running at the same time: the current version (using created) and the next version (which uses created_at).
+While your new release is rolling out you will have two versions of the application running at the same time: the current version (using created

 When the data migration runs, the currently running app will throw database errors even on select as the column with that name no longer exist.